KunalChavan245/IITD-_CV_Intern_Task_DINO/README.md

     </ul>
     <h2 id="results">Results</h2>
     <h2 id="results">Results</h2>
-<p>The model successfully detected objects from the custom dataset.
+<p>The model successfully detected objects from the customized dataset.
 Below is the final predicted result from the model:</p>
 <img src="https://github.com/KunalChavan245/IITD-_CV_Intern_Task_DINO/blob/main/Results/Result.jpg" alt="Final Predicted Result" />

 <p>This image demonstrates the model's ability to detect and classify objects like person, animal, car, and cycle.
 For more details, check the repository.</p>